Roasted bell peppers cream soup. Soup is the soul of a kitchen.

 - Add the potatoes, broth, and thyme.
 Bring to a simmer and cook partially covered until the potatoes are tender to be able to mash them with the back of a fork.
 25 to 30 minutes.
 Remove any skim that comes to the surface.
 Keep the liquid level constant by adding more broth if need be.

 - Remove the pot from the heat and discard the thyme.
 With a handheld blender puree the soup.
 Bring back to a simmer over medium heat and add the heated cream.
-Season with salt and pepper.
-Serve in warm bowls and garnish with chives and some diced peppers if on hand.

 Nutrition